 - Affordable housing - housing that costs less than 30% of household income.

-- Social housing - affordable rental accommodation, including housing provided by the State Government and by the community sector.
+- Social housing - affordable rental accommodation, including housing provided by the State and Local Governments and by the community sector.

 - Inclusionary zoning - a zoning ordinance mandating affordable housing in certain development projects.